 - Loss assessment plan for Condo owners who are responsible for shared sections of a property.

-Best for first-time buyers and discount coverage: Allstate
+Best for first-time home buyers: Allstate

 - Customizable coverage options